Royal London Foundation

 We re-launched the Foundation in 2017 after engaging members in a review, where you told us you wanted to support smaller, local causes.
 When we launched, we worked with our partner UK Community Foundations (UKCF) to identify examples of organisations around the country that would benefit from our help.

 Every year, the Foundation offers awards of £5,000 to support the core work of community groups nominated by members.
 We support organisations that have a local impact, rather than ones that operate nationally, and that fit within our theme of supporting people with a chronic or long-term condition.
-Because of you we were able to give a total of £350,000 to 70 great local organisations across the UK in 2018!
+Because of you, we were able to give £338,000 to 66 local organisations in 2019!

-We're widening the threshold for applications and introducing continuation grants so we can offer even more support.
+We've widened the threshold for applications and introduced continuation grants so we can offer even more support.

 How to get more involved in your local community